 the rear has 2” casters.

 The runner dollies’ rubber coating and squared grooves provide adequate grip to the skis.
 It doesn’t have ties or straps for fastening.
 It doesn’t come assembled, but you don’t need to be especially handy with tools to be able to that.
 The instructions are quite easy to follow.

-Easy Does It – with a Snowmobile Lift
+Easy Does It – with a Snowmobile Dolly Cart

 For the price, indeed, you can’t beat the 3-piece dolly systems, not to mention that they’re amazing in their functionality.
 If ever there was something that people disliked about the 3-piece snowmobile dollies, it would probably be the part that required them to lift the vehicle to attach each of the pieces underneath.

 Fortunately, there’s another type, and you can forget about lifting.
 It is so designed to easily slide under your snowmobile, lift it, and move it like you would with a wheelbarrow.
 It is called snowmobile lift.
 A subtype of this is integrated with jack and winch, which not only moves a snowmobile but also keeps it elevated.
 This is ideal for doing maintenance or repair work.
 We’ve featured below one model of the “wheelbarrow” type.

 Extreme Max’s Monster Dolly is a burly tool with two monster wheels, 20” in diameter.
-These oversized non-flat wheels make rolling on uneven ground a walk in the park.
+These oversized non-flat wheels make rolling on uneven ground or off-road a walk in the park.
 The brawny steel frame can move heavyweights with so much ease that you will never think of moving your snowmobile again with anything else.
 The most important thing, you’ll do away with the lifting and bending to get pieces of dollies attached.